 This mechanism tells how external factors influence the decision-making process.
 When people are presented with an anchor to enhance their knowledge, they think that maybe it is the correct information because they haven’t had the information about this before this anchor.
 Their internal anchor also gets activated.

-They compare both the information of internal as well as the external anchor to derive a correct answer.
+They compare both the information of internal and external anchors to derive a correct answer.
 This process is called selective accessibility.

 Anchoring Bias Examples

-These examples of anchoring bias help you to understand this concept thoroughly.
+These examples of anchoring bias can help you to understand this concept thoroughly:

 Anchor bias in healthcare is seen in how doctors ask you questions.
 When doctors explain the diagnosis process to you, they will ask if you have any questions.
 By anchoring the questions, they assume that the patient has questions, which encourages honest and open conversation.

-This bias deals with the tendency of presenting a first number to the seller or buyer during a buying process.
-After setting a starting point, the number is adequately adjusted until it reaches at a point where both pirates agree.
+This bias deals with the tendency to present a first number to the seller or buyer during a buying process.
+After setting a starting point, the number is adequately adjusted until it reaches a point where both parties agree.
 This is how anchoring bias works in negotiation.

-The menu of he restaurants is designed in way that customers think the restaurant to be inexpensive.
-The lower-priced items are listed first and subsequently the price is increased as the list goes down.
+The menu of the restaurants is designed in a way that customers think the restaurant is inexpensive.
+The lower-priced items are listed first, and subsequently, the price is increased as the list goes down.
 By starting menus with lower-priced items, restaurants create an impression of value.

 Frequently Asked Questions